Nico Mannion: Recruiting

-Mannion was considered the top player in the 2020 recruiting class by 247Sports, Rivals and ESPN.
+Mannion was considered a top 20 prospect in the 2020 recruiting class by 247Sports, Rivals and ESPN.
 But he reclassified to the 2019 class.
 Mannion received his first college basketball offer from Cal State Northridge while in eighth grade.
 In high school, he picked up offers from several major NCAA Division I programs, including Duke and Villanova.
 Mannion was a consensus five-star recruit and the best recruit from Arizona in the 2019 class.
 On September 14, 2018, he committed to Arizona over Marquette.

 College career

 Mannion earned preseason first-team All-Pac-12 Conference honors and was named to the preseason watch lists for the Wooden Award and Naismith Trophy.
 In his second collegiate game for Arizona, on November 6, 2019, he recorded 23 points, nine assists and four rebounds in a 90–69 win over Illinois.
 On November 28, Mannion posted 16 points and 11 assists and made a game-winning layup with four seconds left in a 93–91 victory over Pepperdine in the first round of the Wooden Legacy.
-In a second round win over Penn, he scored a season-high 24 points.
+In a second-round win over Penn, he scored a season-high 24 points.
 Mannion led his team to the Wooden Legacy title and was named tournament most valuable player (MVP) after averaging 16.3 points and 7.3 assists per game.
 In the following day, he earned Pac-12 freshman of the week accolades.
 On February 29, 2020, Mannion had 19 points and six assists in a 69–64 loss to UCLA.
 At the conclusion of the regular season, Mannion was named to the All-Pac-12 second team and the All-Freshman Team.
 Mannion averaged 14.0 points and 5.3 assists per game as a freshman.
 Following the season, he declared for the 2020 NBA draft.

 Professional career

 Golden State Warriors (2020–2021)

 Mannion was selected with the 48th overall pick by the Golden State Warriors in the 2020 NBA draft hosted on November 18, 2020.
+After one season with the Warriors and after playing with the Italian national basketball team at the 2020 Summer Olympics, he opted to leave the United States for Virtus Bologna.